 Black dreams and Black futures are worth still fighting for!
 Please consider becoming a monthly donor as we navigate through these difficult times together.
 Thank you, from the Hip Hop For Change family.

 We are very excited to announce that our long-time dream of owning our own professional recording studio is now a reality!
-We started construction on August 1, 2020 and we hope to have it completed by March 2021.
+We started construction on August 1, 2020 and we hope to have it completed by summer 2021.

 Hip Hop For Change Recording Studios will be a FREE community space for youth under 24 to emotionally and creatively express themselves.
 It will also help us create sound engineering jobs for local artists.
 The studio triples as an additional space for our Education Department to program Hip Hop classes and workshops from.
 From tracking and mixing, beat-making and rapping, to podcasting and video editing, we want this space to be a welcoming environment for all things Hip Hop.